open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/ImageStore/README.rst.txt

 ImageStore Module
 -----------------

-The Image Store component of Open Edge Insights (OEI) comes as a separate container which primarily subscribes to the stream that comes out of the VideoAnalytics app via MessageBus and stores the frame into minio for historical analysis.
+The Image Store component of Open Edge Insights for Industrial (Open EII) comes as a separate container which primarily subscribes to the stream that comes out of the VideoAnalytics app via MessageBus and stores the frame into minio for historical analysis.

-.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for file names, paths, code snippets, and so on.
+Consider the references of EII as Open Edge Insights for Industrial (Open EII).
+This is due to the product name change of EII as Open EII.

-The high level logical flow of ImageStore is as follows:
+The high-level logical flow of ImageStore is as follows:

 #.
 The messagebus subscriber in ImageStore will subscribe to the VideoAnalytics